GM-Consult-Pty-Ltd/text_analysis/README.md

 ## Definitions

-The following definitions are used throughout the [documentation](https://pub.dev/documentation/text_analysis/latest/):
 * `corpus`- the collection of `documents` for which an `index` is maintained.
 * `character filter` - filters characters from text in preparation of tokenization.
 * `Damerau–Levenshtein distance` - a metric for measuring the `edit distance` between two `terms` by counting the minimum number of operations (insertions, deletions or substitutions of a single character, or transposition of two adjacent characters) required to change one `term` into the other.
 * `dictionary` - is a hash of `terms` (`vocabulary`) to the frequency of occurence in the `corpus` documents.
 * `document` - a record in the `corpus`, that has a unique identifier (`docId`) in the `corpus`'s primary key and that contains one or more text fields that are indexed.
-* `document frequency (dFt)` is number of documents in the `corpus` that contain a term.
+* `document frequency (dFt)` - the number of documents in the `corpus` that contain a term.
 * `edit distance` - a measure of how dissimilar two terms are by counting the minimum number of operations required to transform one string into the other ([Wikipedia (7)](https://en.wikipedia.org/wiki/Edit_distance)).
 - `Flesch reading ease score` - a readibility measure calculated from  sentence length and word length on a 100-point scale.
 The higher the score, the easier it is to understand the document ([Wikipedia(6)](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests)).
 - `Flesch-Kincaid grade level` - a readibility measure relative to U.S. school grade level.
 It is also calculated from sentence length and word length ([Wikipedia(6)](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests)).
 * `index` - an [inverted index](https://en.wikipedia.org/wiki/Inverted_index) used to look up `document` references from the `corpus` against a `vocabulary` of `terms`.
 * `index-elimination` - selecting a subset of the entries in an index where the `term` is in the collection of `terms` in a search phrase.
-* `inverse document frequency` or `iDft` is equal to log (N / `dft`), where N is the total number of terms in the index.
-The `IdFt` of a rare term is high, whereas the `IdFt` of a frequent term is likely to be low.
+* `inverse document frequency (iDft)` - is a normalized measure of how rare a `term` is in the corpus.
+It is defined as `log (N / dft)`, where N is the total number of terms in the index.
+The `iDft` of a rare term is high, whereas the `iDft` of a frequent term is likely to be low.
 * `Jaccard index` measures similarity between finite sample sets, and is defined as the size of the intersection divided by the size of the union of the sample sets (from [Wikipedia](https://en.wikipedia.org/wiki/Jaccard_index)).
 * `JSON` is an acronym for `"Java Script Object Notation"`, a common format for persisting data.
 * `k-gram` - a sequence of (any) k consecutive characters from a `term`.
 A `k-gram` can start with "$", denoting the start of the term, and end with "$", denoting the end of the term.
 The 3-grams for "castle" are { $ca, cas, ast, stl, tle, le$ }.
 * `lemmatizer` - lemmatisation (or lemmatization) in linguistics is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form (from [Wikipedia](https://en.wikipedia.org/wiki/Lemmatisation)).
+* `Natural language processing (NLP)` is a subfield of linguistics, computer science, and artificial intelligence concerned with the interactions between computers and human language, in particular how to program computers to process and analyze large amounts of natural language data (from [Wikipedia](https://en.wikipedia.org/wiki/Natural_language_processing)).
 * `postings` - a separate index that records which `documents` the `vocabulary` occurs in.
 In a positional `index`, the postings also records the positions of each `term` in the `text` to create a positional inverted `index`.
 * `postings list` - a record of the positions of a `term` in a `document`.
 A position of a `term` refers to the index of the `term` in an array that contains all the `terms` in the `text`.
 In a zoned `index`, the `postings lists` records the positions of each `term` in the `text` a `zone`.
 * `term` - a word or phrase that is indexed from the `corpus`.
 The `term` may differ from the actual word used in the corpus depending on the `tokenizer` used.